fetchrobotics/docs/source/gazebo.rst

 ::

-    >$ roslaunch fetch_gazebo demo.launch
+    >$ roslaunch fetch_gazebo_demo demo.launch

 This will start:

- * navigation.launch - this is the navigation stack with a pre-built map of the environment.
+ * fetch_nav.launch - this is the navigation stack with a pre-built map of the environment.
  * move_group.launch - this is the MoveIt configuration which can plan for the movement of the arm.